Sahil-01-crypto/mineops-dashboard/README.md

 ### 📊 Interactive Dashboard

-Get a high-level overview of mining operations including:
+The MineOps Dashboard provides a high-level overview of the uploaded mining dataset.

+It includes:

+- Fine Ore Production
+- Lump Ore Production
-- Today's Production
+- Overall Production
+- Overall Stock
 - Today's Dispatch
-- Available Stock
-- Active Equipment
-- Production Trend
+- 30-Day Production Trend
 - Daily Operational Summary

-All dashboard metrics are generated from the uploaded operational dataset.
+All dashboard metrics are calculated dynamically from the uploaded operational dataset.

+The production trend allows users to compare:

+- Fine Ore
+- Lump Ore
+- Overall Production

+The dashboard does not display arbitrary operational values when no dataset has been uploaded.

 ---